-New Job Retention Scheme that provides a grant to employers to enable them to pay the wages of their workforce who remain on payroll but who are temporarily not working during the Coronavirus outbreak.
-The grant will cover the lower of: 80% of an employee's wages or £2,500 a month.
-The scheme will be open for 3 months and backdated to 1st March 2020.
+Job Retention Scheme that provides a grant to employers to enable them to pay the wages of their workforce who remain on payroll but who are temporarily not working during the Coronavirus outbreak.
 Click here.

 All requirements to attend appointments

-at the jobcentre in person are suspended for at least 3 months, starting from Thursday 19 March 2020.
-Jobcentres remain open, but only for the most vulnerable claimants, such as homeless people, and by appointment only.
+at the Jobcentre in person were suspended for 3 months, starting from Thursday 19 March 2020.
+Jobcentres remained open, but only for the most vulnerable claimants, such as homeless people, and by appointment only.
+Since 1st July 2020 Jobcentres are open to more claimants, although still restricted.
 Click here

-Certain prisoners who are being released early due to the Coronavirus will not fall under the definition of 'prisoner' and therefore be able to claim means-tested benefits (or be included in a claim for means-tested benefits).
+In England and Wales certain prisoners who are being released early due to the Coronavirus do not fall under the definition of 'prisoner' and are thereby able to claim means-tested benefits (or be included in a claim for means-tested benefits).
 Click here

-General Register Offices are currently closed.
-A temporary measures has been put in place that means new parents can still claim Child Benefit without having to register their child’s birth first.
+Many General Register Offices running a very limited service.
+Temporary measures has been put in place that means new parents can still claim Child Benefit without having to register their child’s birth first.
 Click here

 Statutory Sick Pay